Instituto de Investigaciones Filosóficas

 Areas of Competence

-Philosophy of mind, philosophy of language, philosophy of action, philosophy and literature, philosophy and film
+Philosophy of language, philosophy and literature, philosophy and film

 Title: Dependence on Persons and Dependence on Things in Rousseau’s Social, Psychological, and Aesthetic Theory

 Committee: Richard Moran (chair), Matthew Boyle, Frederick Neuhouser

 Short Dissertation Abstract: Jean-Jacques Rousseau is often associated with a certain political form of relating to another as a person, where a person is seen as a locus of enforceable demands.
 Nevertheless, as I argue in this dissertation, Rousseau also articulated an affective form of relating to another, where relating to another as a person in this sense involves seeing them as a locus of a kind of value that cannot be demanded.
 I consider the significance of this affective form for Rousseau’s understanding of the passion he calls amour-propre, as well for his understanding of domination and of the connection between the political and affective realms.

 Academic Honors and Awards